Talk to your supervisor to request permission to use Sick Leave.

 The rate of sick leave accrual varies with employee groups.

 APS may, in its sole and absolute discretion, require a doctor's certificate verifying the necessity for absence(s).

 Accrual: Unused paid sick leave may be accumulated.
 The allowable number of accumulated hours and/or days may be different with each employee group.

 In case of an illness which exceeds the employee's accumulated paid sick leave or ten (10) calendar days, whichever comes first, the employee must submit a Leave of Absence Request Form to the Human Resources Department.
 A physician’s certification must also be submitted.
 The certification must contain a probable date of return.
 Both forms may be picked up in the Human Resources Leaves Office or downloaded from this website.

 Before returning to employment, the employee must submit a physician's release and Return to Work Certificate completed by the employee’s treating physician.
-APS reserves the right to use a medical advisor, and/or to request additional records in order to determine whether the existing medical records support the leave extension.
+APS reserves the right to use a medical advisor in order to determine whether the existing medical records support the leave extension.

 Inappropriate or improper use of sick leave may be cause for disciplinary action, up to and including discharge.
 Sick leave accruals will discontinue when an employee is on a leave without pay status.
 In the event of an illness or injury that is covered by workers' compensation insurance, this Sick Leave Policy will not apply, but will defer to state statutes.
 At the time of termination of employment, the employee will receive no additional pay for unused sick leave.
 If an employee uses five (5) days or less of sick leave during a fiscal year, that employee will be entitled to an additional day of personal leave during the next fiscal year.
 An employee may use and accrue personal leave days as noted in Personal Leave.